How to Install PostgreSQL 16 on Ubuntu 24.04, 22.04, or 20.04

 Modify 192.168.1.0 to the IP address you want to allow.

-These are just basic examples, you should look further long-term in locking down any public-facing database as much as possible.
+These are just basic examples.
+You should consider locking down any public-facing database as much as possible long-term.

 Enable Remote Access in PostgreSQL 16